Ishmam156/LinkedIn-Post-Extractor-Extension/README.md

 ## Overview

-**LinkedIn Post Extractor** is a free, open-source Chrome extension that allows you to download all posts from any LinkedIn profile (including your own) as JSON and CSV files.
+**LinkedIn Post Extractor** is a free, open-source Chrome extension that allows you to download all posts from your LinkedIn profile as JSON and CSV files.
 This data can then be used to analyze your writing style, generate new post ideas, or assist AI tools in writing posts that sound just like you.

 - **No data leaves your computer**: All extraction happens locally.
 No posts are sent to any server.
 - **Easy to use**: Simple step-by-step instructions for non-technical users.